Raven SR and Chart Industries - GuruFocus.com

 - Chart provides Raven SR a supply chain solution for converting captured biocarbon from Raven's proprietary waste-to-fuels process into a liquefied product, averting emissions

 PINEDALE, Wyo. and ATLANTA, Dec.
-22, 2022 (GLOBE NEWSWIRE) -- Raven SR Inc. (Raven SR), a renewable fuels company, and Chart Industries, Inc. (: GTLS) today announced their agreement to collaborate globally on the liquefaction, storage, and transportation of hydrogen as well as pure carbon dioxide produced from Raven SR’s non-combustion Steam/CO2 Reformation process of converting waste to renewable fuel.
+22, 2022 /PRNewswire/ -- Raven SR Inc. (Raven SR), a renewable fuels company, and Chart Industries, Inc. (NYSE: GTLS) today announced their agreement to collaborate globally on the liquefaction, storage, and transportation of hydrogen as well as pure carbon dioxide produced from Raven SR's non-combustion Steam/CO2 Reformation process of converting waste to renewable fuel.

 Raven SR produces transportation-grade hydrogen as well as Fischer-Tropsch synthetic fuels, including sustainable aviation fuel (SAF), using local waste as a feedstock, including green waste, municipal solid waste, organic waste, and methane from municipal solid waste or stranded natural gas wells.
 A byproduct of this process is captured CO2, which when liquefied is a commodity used for food and beverage production, fertilizer production, and other consumer applications.
 In addition, CO2 can be a feedstock for concrete or alternative fuels such as eFuels.